afhs-mercuriworld/mercuri-world-website/README.md

     - **Contact**: Working contact form and social links with hover effects.
 - **Dynamic Background**:
     - Dots are scattered around the background of the website
-    - Dots form faint lines when near another do
+    - Dots form faint lines when near another

 ---

 ## JavaScript Features

-- Smooth scroll for in-page anchors. <!-- 67 -->
+- Smooth scroll for in-page anchors.
 - Mobile menu toggle.
 - Active link highlighting in navbar.
 - Navbar sticky blur effect on scroll.